 So, do you know your building’s benchmark energy use intensity score or target?
 UMC is a local, 100-year-old design-build mechanical contractor and energy services company.
-The company is the premier provider of Seattle building tune-ups – the successful program that inspired this new statewide Clean Buildings Act.
+The company is the premier provider of Seattle building tune-ups – the successful program that inspired this new statewide Clean Buildings Standard.

-Add value to your building, cut energy bills, take the lead on green jobs in our region, avoid penalties, and earn incentives via the Clean Buildings Act’s early adoption program.
+Add value to your building, cut energy bills, take the lead on green jobs in our region, avoid penalties, and earn incentives via the Clean Buildings Standard's early adoption program.
 UMC is ready and able to help you prove your leadership!

 Bonnie Frye Hemphill is Director of Policy & Partnerships at UMC.
 She brings 15 years of experience in climate and clean-energy policy to drive UMC’s engagement and strategic alliances with a broad range of regional leaders in the built environment.